Clinical and Immunological Characterization of Perilla Seed Allergy in Children

 2Department of Pediatrics, Childhood Asthma Atopy Center, Humidifier Disinfectant Health Center, University of Ulsan College of Medicine, Seoul, Republic of Korea

 Background: Perilla seeds are known to cause immediate allergic reactions.
-However, reports on perilla seed allergies are limited to a few case reports worldwide, and there is currently no diagnostic test for such allergies.
+However, reports on perilla seed allergy are limited to a few case reports worldwide, and there is currently no diagnostic test for this allergy.

 Objective: Our objective was to analyze the clinical and immunological characteristics of perilla seed allergy and to identify allergens for the development of diagnostic methods.

-Methods: Twenty-one children with clinical perilla seed allergy were enrolled from two tertiary hospitals between September 2016 and June 2019.
-Using perilla seed extract, we developed a skin prick test (SPT) reagent and an IgE enzyme-linked immunosorbent assay (ELISA) for perilla seed allergy diagnosis.
-IgE immunoblotting was performed for identifying putative allergenic components, and amino acid composition analysis was performed using liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+Methods: Twenty-one children with clinical perilla seed allergy were enrolled from 2 tertiary hospitals between September 2016 and June 2019.
+Using perilla seed extract, we developed a skin prick test (SPT) and an IgE enzyme-linked immunosorbent assay (ELISA) for diagnosis of perilla seed allergy.
+IgE immunoblotting was performed to identify putative allergenic components, and amino acid composition analysis was performed using liquid chromatography-tandem mass spectrometry (LC-MS/MS).

 Results: The median age of children with perilla seed allergy was 3 years; the proportion of children with anaphylaxis was 28.6%.
-Perilla seed SPT was performed in 15 of 21 children, all of whom tested positive.
+SPT was performed with perilla seed in 15 of 21 children, all of whom tested positive.
 On ELISA, 85.7% of children tested positive for perilla seed-specific IgE.
-Proteins with molecular weights of 50, 31–35, and 14–16 kDa showed binding with the sera of >50% of children with perilla seed allergy.
-LC-MS/MS analysis of these three protein fractions indicated 8 putative proteins, including perilla oleosin (Accession No. 9963891), to be allergens.
+Proteins with molecular weights of 50, 31-35, and 14-16 kDa bound to the sera of >50% of children with perilla seed allergy.
+LC-MS/MS analysis of these 3 protein fractions showed 8 putative proteins, including perilla oleosin (Accession No. 9963891), to be allergens.